lvgl/lvgl/docs/overview/timer.md

 ## Repeat count

 You can make a timer repat only a given times with `lv_timer_set_repeat_count(timer, count)`.
 The timer will automatically be deleted after being called the defined times.
-Set the ount to `-1` to repeat infinitly.
+Set the count to `-1` to repeat infinitly.

 ## Measure idle time